Our Work

 1. The research of working groups to define the base of each of the Jurassic stages.

-2. Working groups on other aspects of the Jurassic.
+2. Working groups on other aspects of the Jurassic and informal groups

 3. Facilitating communication on the Jurassic including organization of conference sessions, workshops and the international conference for ISJS that is held every 4 years to facilitate research on the Jurassic (see Meetings)